Prescription Drug Addiction Treatment

 Types of Prescription Drugs Abused

-There are countless prescription drugs available, but there are three main categories of mediations that are frequently misused because of their side effects:
+There are countless prescription drugs available, but there are three main categories of meditations that are frequently misused because of their side effects: Opioids, Depressants, and Stimulants

 Opioids are pain-relieving medications used to treat chronic pain or symptoms following an event like surgery.
 They are incredibly effective and safe to use when taken as prescribed; however, taking the medication incorrectly can have consequences.
 The side effects of using opioids can make a person tempted to misuse them.
 Many experience feelings of relaxation and euphoria while under the influence.
 They can be highly addictive, leading many people to develop dependencies in a short period of time.
 Some of the most commonly misused opioid medications include: